 In the if statement, stmt is executed only if expr evaluates to a non-zero value.
-The else form of the if statement executes stmt1 when expr evaluates to a non-zero (TRUE) value and stmt2 otherwise.
+The else form of the if statement executes stmt1 when expr evaluates to a non-zero (TRUE) value; otherwise, it executes stmt2.

-The while while statement is a looping construct which repeatedly executes stmt as long as expr is TRUE.
-The expr is evaluated prior to each execution of stmt so if expr starts as 0, stmt will not be executed even once.
+The while statement is a looping construct that repeatedly executes stmt as long as expr is TRUE.
+The expr is evaluated prior to each execution of stmt, so if expr is 0 on the first pass, stmt will not be executed even once.